typescript-cheatsheets/react/README.md

 ## useRef

-When using `useRef`, you have two options when creating a ref container that does not have an initial value:
+When using `useRef`, you have three options when creating a ref container that does not have an initial value:

 ```ts
 const ref1 = useRef<HTMLElement>(null!);